Whether you live in the UK, are just planning a trip there, or are a UK expat living abroad, using a reliable VPN service is an absolute necessity.

 How We Picked the Best VPN for the UK

-Speed and privacy are the two most important factors whenever we look for an ideal VPN, and it’s no exception when picking a provider for the UK.
+Speed and privacy are the two most important factors whenever we choose our top VPNs, and it’s no exception when picking the best VPN service for the UK.

-We’ve chosen providers with lots of server choice in the country – a guaranteed nearby connection means minimal wait times and flying speeds.
+We’ve chosen VPNs with lots of server choice in the UK – a nearby VPN server means super fast downloads and low ping times.

 How to Choose a VPN for the UK: 8 Tips

-Physical proximity to a server makes a big difference to speed and latency even more so.
-In a densely populated country as the UK, it’s well worth checking that there are servers in suitable locations, especially if you don’t live near London.
+Physical proximity to a VPN server makes a big difference to speed and latency even more so.
+In a densely populated country as the UK, it’s well worth checking that your chosen VPN service provides servers in suitable locations, especially if you don’t live near London.

-Enjoy watching Netflix and iPlayer?
-Not every provider will work with these apps, especially since the recent VPN crackdowns.
-We’re constantly testing whether each provider is working with Netflix and other popular sites, and we share these results with you in our VPN reviews.
+Enjoy watching Netflix and BBC iPlayer?
+Not every VPN service will work with these apps, especially since the recent VPN crackdowns.
+We’re constantly testing whether each VPN is working with Netflix and other popular sites, and we share these results with you in our VPN reviews.

-Nearly all VPN providers will claim to be ‘zero logs’, however this is rarely the case.
-In order to maintain a high level of performance across a global server network, most providers will need to collect at least some basic connection metadata from their customers.
+Nearly all VPN services will claim to be ‘zero logs’, however this is rarely the case.
+In order to maintain a high level of performance across a global VPN server network, most providers will need to collect at least some basic connection metadata from their customers.

 We look through all the privacy policies so you don’t have to, and summarize them in plain English in the logging policy section of our VPN reviews.